Can Europe Reskill Fast Enough?

 The bridge nobody can walk

 Skills distance 6.8/10.
 Certification walls of 12–42 months.
 A wage cliff of −25% to −40%.
-See why fewer than 8% of displaced Zone A workers will transition to Zone C.
+See why fewer than 8% of displaced Zone A workers (high-exposure clerical and admin roles) will transition into Zone C shortage occupations (care, trades, construction).